 Online mental health support

-Centre for Clinical Interventions – This website includes psychological therapy resources and general information about various mental health problems, including techniques that focus on a cognitive behavioural approach (CBT) to managing difficulties.
+Centre for Clinical Interventions – includes psychological therapy resources and general information about various mental health problems, including techniques that focus on a cognitive behavioural approach (CBT) to managing difficulties.

 Living Life to the Full – You can access free online courses for managing your mood on Living Life to the Full.
 You can also find out more about CBT.